19 Unusual London Tours: Quirky and Fun Options

 Unseen Tours are tours with a philanthropic difference.

-Those on offer (which run through Brick Lane, London Bridge, Camden and Shoreditch) are led by guides who are homeless.
-60% of each ticket price (£12) is paid to each guide.
+These tours are led by people who have experienced homelessness.
+60% of each ticket price is paid to each guide.

-So, go learn something new about a popular area of London and get to know someone who you may not have crossed paths with otherwise.
+So, go learn something new about a popular area of London and get to know someone who you may not have necessarily crossed paths with, in the process.

 Here’s a tour that will get your brain juices flowing while you see the city’s sights.